 When to Arrive

 Plan to arrive at the hospital at least 1 1/2 hours prior to your scheduled surgery.
 Park in the visitor’s parking area located in front of the hospital.
-The admitting area is in the Health Care and Surgery Center, located to the right of the hospital.
+The admitting area is in the Berman Pavilion, located to the right of the hospital.
 The admitting counselor will complete your admission forms.
 If you pre-registered, this process will be brief.
 He/she will direct you to the OR Admitting area, where the final preparations for your surgery will occur.

 The OR Admitting staff will greet you, and you will change for surgery.
 The preoperative nurse will interview you, review and update your medical history and complete our nursing assessment forms.
 Your intravenous line (IV) will be started here.
 An IV is a small tube inserted into your vein that allows us to administer medications.
 At this time, you will see your surgeon, the anesthesiologist and the OR nurse.
 Please do not hesitate to ask our staff questions, as they are here to assist you and make you feel comfortable.